Orlando Bloom, Katy Perry Split: Miranda Kerr Blamed, Katy Addresses Breakup

 Orlando Bloom and Katy Perry’s split was recently reported to have been caused by a mystery woman flirting with the actor.
-However, what not most people know about is that the Pirates of the Caribbean actor’s ex-wife also got caught up in the rumor mill.
+However, what most people don’t know about is that the Pirates of the Caribbean actor’s ex-wife also got caught up in the rumor mill.

 Besides Erin McCabe, who was rumored to be Bloom’s new girl, his ex-wife Miranda Kerr was also reported to be the cause for his split with Katy Perry.
 Bloom, Perry and Kerr were spotted at the Oscars after-party.
 Reportedly, an incident happened between the actor and Australian model before his split with the “Chained to the Rhythm” singer was confirmed.